machineghost/docs/docs/pop-live-disk.md

 sudo apt install popsicle-gtk
 ```

+Of course, if you were running Pop!_OS already, you wouldn't need these instructions!
+Which makes the above advice really pointlesss.
+It'd be great if someone could edit this with instructions on how to create a bootable Pop!_OS USB drive on OTHER distributions (ie. the kind everyone will be migrating from, to get to Pop).

+On any Debian-based distrubtion, it's likely as simple as adding a single additional repository ... but personally I don't know what repo that would be.

 Once you have installed Popsicle and downloaded the Pop!_OS.iso image, open the Popsicle application.

 ![Popsicle](/images/pop-live-disk/popsicle.png)